Oh – and as you’ll be part of a large group of like-minded people, the social side of the internship isn’t bad either.

 What is it?

-A six-week summer programme that gets you fully involved with life and work at EY.
+A four or six-week summer programme that gets you fully involved with life and work at EY.
 To begin with, you will attend an induction to the firm.
 Then as the pace picks up, you’ll soon be doing the same kind of work as our graduates.
 You’ll be part of a team working with our clients in one of our four main business areas: Assurance, Consulting, Tax and Transactions.

 Why do it?